LiskArchive/lisk-sdk/protocol-specs/README.md

 ### Spec JSON Schema

-You can find the schema specification for produced specs [here](./src/spec_schema/index.js).
+You can find the schema specification for the spec of specs [here](schema/docs).
 All JSON files produced from generators must validated against these specs.